CsillaFarkas/ParetoPick-R/README.md

 # To do
 ## Prio 1
-  * add a table with measure frequency/aep not hru (Visualising)
   * convert_optain requires some failsafe controls for empty values
   * observe(pareto_fitness) each tab, currently needs a reload sometimes